kerembkr/kerembkr/README.md

 I'm Kerem, a PhD student at the German Aerospace Center (DLR), specializing in the field of Quantum Machine Learning.
 My research focuses on the intersection of quantum computing and machine learning, exploring topics such as Gaussian Processes, Variational Quantum Circuits, Quantum Neural Networks, and Optimization techniques.

 ## Research Interests

+- Deep Learning
+- Bayesian Learning
 - Quantum Machine Learning
-- Quantum Computing
-- Gaussian Processes
 - Variational Quantum Circuits
-- Quantum Neural Networks
-- Optimization
-- Numerical Linear Algebra
-- High Performance Computing

 ## Software
-- PennyLane
+- Quantum:              PennyLane
-- NumPy, Pandas, Matpotlib
+- Standard:             NumPy, Pandas, Matpotlib, scikit, scipy
+- Gaussian Processes:   GPyTorch, Pyro
-- PyTorch, Tensorflow
+- Neural Networks:      PyTorch, Tensorflow
-- scikit-learn, scikit-optimize, scipy

 ## Contact
 Feel free to reach out to me if you have any questions, suggestions, or collaboration opportunities: